The “crown jewel” of Aurora’s parks – Phillips Park—offers a variety of fun, family amenities for all ages and interests.

 The Phillips Park Family Aquatic Center is jointly-owned by the City of Aurora and the Fox Valley Park District.
 The facility offers a variety of pools, slides, and kid-friendly swimming areas along with sand volleyball courts and a full-service concession area.
 In conjunction with the aquatic center, children under the age of 13 can play in jets of water at the Phillips Park splash pad located outside the David and Karen Stover Visitors Center.

-The park’s West End Development project, which was completed last year, includes a new dog park, boat docks, shoreline restoration, Mastodon Trail spur addition, volleyball court, softball field enhancements and the highly popular BMX/skate Park.
+The park’s West End Development project, which was completed in 2011, includes a new dog park, boat docks, shoreline restoration, Mastodon Trail spur addition, volleyball court, softball field enhancements and the highly popular BMX/skate Park.
 Five acres of underutilized park land were used as part of the construction.

 Your four-legged friends have nearly three acres to roam off-leash in the gated dog park.
 The Mastodon Trail was extended to provide a walking path to the dog park.

 The Mastodon Trail/Boat dock features a one-mile walking, running and biking path that encircles Mastodon Lake.
 It has been enhanced with five new fitness stations for patrons – including an elliptical cross trainer, a two-person leg press and rowing machine.
 A floating dock system was installed to help launch boats, canoes and kayaks into Mastodon Lake, a 28-acre fishing lake.
 Many invasive weeds were removed from the shoreline and replanted with native plants as part of restoration effort.

 Sand volleyball enthusiasts now have a third court to test their skills and concrete beanbag platforms have been installed.
 Patrons just need to bring their own beanbags.
 Softball field enhancements include outfield fencing, two new scoreboards, lights and an ADA-accessible concrete concourse that were built at the park’s two fields.